ndruger/chainer-neural-style/README.md

 # chainer neural-style & fast-neural-style

+<b>This repogitory is fork of https://github.com/wuhuikai/chainer-neural-style for specific use.</b>

 Chainer implementation of [A Neural Algorithm of Artistic Style](http://arxiv.org/abs/1508.06576) and [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](http://cs.stanford.edu/people/jcjohns/eccv16/).